|

 Diffusion, process resulting from random motion of molecules by which there is a net flow of matter from a region of high concentration to a region of low concentration A familiar example is the perfume of a flower that quickly permeates the still air of a room

-Diffusion is a fundamental process involving the movement of particles, such as atoms, ions, or molecules, from an area of higher concentration to one of lower concentration This movement continues until the concentration is uniform throughout the medium, reaching equilibrium
+Diffusion describes the net movement of particles from an area of higher concentration to an area of lower concentration This process continues until particles are evenly distributed

 |